 Shark G2R – a reliable seahorse

-The Shark G2R is a brand new ROV designed and manufactured by Rovotics.
+The Shark G2R is a ROV designed and manufactured by Rovotics.
 Headquartered in the United Arab Emirates, Rovotics specialize in cutting edge, highly dependable ROVs and components including cameras, lights, junction boxes, subsea housings and CP equipment.

 With a length of 1.1 meters and weighing 160 kg, the Shark G2R is a reliable seahorse.
 It can carry up to 35 kg payload and operate down to 500 meters depth.
 Equipped with six thrusters, it can reach speeds up to 3 knots.